-Meesh is also a graduate of NATIV, Pardes, Midreshet Lindenbaum, Drisha, and ATID.
+Meesh is also a graduate of NATIV, Pardes, Midreshet Lindenbaum, and Drisha.
 She has received many fellowships including Lady Davis, National Foundation for Jewish Culture, Memorial Foundation and ATID.
 She has also taught at NYU, Drisha and Midreshet Lindenbaum.

 Despite having written her dissertation about criminal punishment in the Talmudic period, Meesh is known by her husband and three children as a lover of mercy and kindness.